SolidHal/stiky/README.txt

 setting up a joycon test:

 kernel driver:
 First, install dkms-hid-nintendo:

-Update: hid-nintendo is present on Linux's Kernel starting from 5.10!
-If your kernel is 5.10 or above, skip this step.
+hid-nintendo is present on Linux's Kernel starting from 5.10 If your kernel is 5.10 or above, skip this step.

 git clone https://github.com/nicman23/dkms-hid-nintendo
 cd dkms-hid-nintendo